 Your privacy is important to us and we are committed to managing your personal information responsibly and in accordance with our legal obligations including the requirements of the Privacy Act 1988 and with the Australian Privacy Principles.
 These laws and principles regulate, among other things, the way we collect, use, disclose, keep secure, and give you access to your personal information.
+Evolution Trustees is ISO27001:2022 certified and adheres to the latest leading international standards of data security and information management.

 Personal information is information or an opinion about you from which you can be reasonably identified.
-Personal information is information or an opinion about you from which you can be reasonably identified.
 The personal information we may collect about you will depend on the circumstances of collection, including whether we collect the information from you as a customer, supplier, contractor, stakeholder, job applicant or in some other capacity.

 Evolution Trustees collects personal information so that we can provide you with our products and services and comply with our legal obligations such as those under superannuation laws, taxation laws and the Anti-Money Laundering and Counter-Terrorism Financing Act.
 If we do not collect your personal information, we may not be able to provide you with a product or service.